Charan-devv/Assignment_2SEP/Assignment2_AI_Requirements.md

 1. Compare AI model performance trained with mixed vs. separated question-answer data.
 2. Conduct developer interviews to determine the impact of answer separation.
 3. Test if separation improves developer learning and AI model accuracy.

+#### **Preliminary Tasks:**
+1. Study how developers currently interact with training questions and answers.
+2. Research best database structures for separate storage.
+3. Define rules for when users can access answers.